ErToto00/Mazzotta_RT1_Lab2/README.md

 This will open:
 *   **Gazebo**: The 3D simulation environment.
 *   **Main Terminal**: Displays logs from the `safety_controller` and simulation.
 *   **Input Controller Terminal**: Allows you to control the robot by entering linear and angular velocities.
 Positive linear velocity corresponds to a forward movement, while positive angular velocity corresponds to a clockwise rotation.
-The robot will move for 1 second based on these inputs.
+The robot will move for 1 s based on these inputs.
 *   **User Interface Terminal**: Provides a menu to interact with the services.

 Alternatively, run: